What Do Agricultural Inspector Do?

 - Eggs Inspector

-In the United States, there were 15,600 jobs for Agricultural Inspector in 2016.
+In 2016, there was an estimated number of 15,600 jobs in the United States for Agricultural Inspector.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Agricultural Inspector by 2026.
-There will be an estimated 2,200 positions for Agricultural Inspector per year.
+The BLS estimates 2,200 yearly job openings in this field.

 The states with the most job growth for Agricultural Inspector are Montana, North Dakota, and Washington.
 Watch out if you plan on working in Maryland, Vermont, or Ohio.
 These states have the worst job growth for this type of profession.